score-spec/spec/README.md

 ## ![Score](/docs/images/logo.svg) The Score Specification

-Score is an open-soure workload specification designed to simplify development for cloud-native developers.
+Score is an open-source workload specification designed to simplify development for cloud-native developers.
 The specification enables you to describe your workload's configuration in a vendor-neutral way, eliminating the need for tooling-specific syntax from platforms such as Docker Compose or Kubernetes.
 By leveraging familiar concepts and semantics, defining a workload’s configuration becomes as simple as stating, “I want a database of type X and an event queue of type Y to accompany my workload”.

 Below is an example of a Score specification describing a web server that queries a Postgres database on each request.
 Typically, this file is saved alongside the workload's source code in version control.